Close

 DON’T: Try to boil the ocean

 Win/Loss data is your friend here.
 Who’s showing up more frequently in deals over time?
-Who’s keeping your Sellers awake at night?
-Who's a new entrant that your Sellers need to know about?
+Who’s keeping your sellers awake at night?
+Who's a new entrant that your sellers need to know about?
 Answer these questions and you’ll have no problem identifying which competitors are worthy of your SKO session.

 DO: Align with sales leadership